WooCommerce custom fields: How to create & display

 How to do it

-4. Now it's time to add product tables to a page.
-(You can skip this step if you used the setup wizard to show product tables on your main shop pages.)
-To add a product table anywhere, use the [product_table] shortcode to list all your products.
-Alternatively, use the plugin documentation to list specific products only.
+- Now it's time to add product tables to a page.
+(You can skip this step if you selected the option to show product tables on your main shop pages.)
+To list products with custom fields anywhere, either use the shortcode from the final page of the table builder or insert a 'Product Table' Gutenberg block.

 Make changes to how your custom fields are displayed